Introduction to Spiritual Transformation

 We are about to embark on a spiritually transformative adventure.
 Before we set out, I want to outline a few different aspects of the programme to you.

 - Below, we will find three links.
 In the first section, we will find many prayer suggestions.
-Consider taking on a new spiritual exercise or two this Lent.
+Consider taking on a new spiritual exercise or two for this series.
 It is highly recommended that we write down our goals.
 Researchers have found that we are twice as likely to achieve our goals in life if we put them in writing.

 - Spiritual Transformation aims to promote a holistic lifestyle.
 The third section outlines ways in which we can achieve this.

 - They say that it is easy to break a stick of wood over one’s knee, but if you put six or more pieces of wood together, it becomes almost impossible.
-Similarly, our Lenten resolutions will be more than likely broken within the first week or two, if we try to carry them out on our own.
+Similarly, our resolutions will be more than likely broken within the first week or two, if we try to carry them out on our own.
 That’s why it is so important to have the support of a community around us.
 So get a few people together and go on this transformation journey together!
 For more on this, please check the ‘Community’ section above.

 - Many of the great saints kept spiritual journals.
 I also recommend that we have a journal that is solely dedicated to recording how God is transforming our lives.
 I will expand on how we can use our prayer journals in one of the daily emails.
 Just buy a journal or open up an electronic document for this purpose today!